rbnl/DPcheck/README.md

 		"function": "IP phone"
 	}
 ]
+`code`
 The output will be all asset with default password

 ![image](https://user-images.githubusercontent.com/36591853/218095103-3714613c-bfa8-4056-b584-e877fe38163e.png)